bitfield/script/README.md

 * `WriteFile` writes the contents of the pipe to a file.
 * `AppendFile`... well, you get the idea.
+* `JSON` returns the pipe contents as a JSON object

 ### Examples